Human Pharmacology course: Pharmacokinetics, pharmacodynamics and biomarkers in early clinical development

 -

-Pharmacokinetics: PK analysis after single and repeated dosing (3) by Jan de Hoon and Erik Mannaert
+Pharmacokinetics: PK analysis after single and repeated dosing (3) by Erik Mannaert

 Learning objectives: How to perform a quantitative analysis of PK data after single and repeated dosing.